hamdanal/rich-argparse/README.md

 ### Customize the colors

-You can customize the colors in the output by modifying the `styles` dictionary on the formatter class. *rich-argparse* defines the following styles:
+You can customize the colors of the output by modifying the `styles` dictionary on the formatter class.
+You can use any rich style as defined [here](https://rich.readthedocs.io/en/latest/style.html).
+*rich-argparse* defines and uses the following styles:

 ```python
 {